 Once you have one backlink from a domain, do you need any more?
 Do multiple backlinks from the same domain help?
 Multiple backlinks from a referring domain do help, though there are diminishing returns for each additional backlink from the same domain.

 A good way to leverage this is to request additional backlinks to go to specific product pages or content pieces as it will still strengthen individual pages considerably:

 How to Increase the Number of Referring Domains

-Getting more referring domains works into your SEO link building strategy.
-One of the best ways to build your link portfolio is to create high-quality content that is shareable.
+Getting more referring domains works into your SEO link-building strategy and one of the best ways to build your link portfolio is to create high-quality content that is shareable.
+Here's how:

-- Broken Link Building: Using this strategy, you hunt down broken links in other sites’ content with the intent of replacing it with your own.
+- Broken-Link Building: Using this strategy, you hunt down broken links on other sites’ content with the intent of replacing it with your own.
 You can use the Google Chrome plugin Check My Links to identify broken links and then send outreach emails pitching your link as a replacement.

 - Find Relevant Resource Pages: One of the easiest ways to earn backlinks is to find relevant resource pages you can get your website listed on.
-You can find resource pages by typing in “Keyword” + “helpful resources” or “keyword”+ “useful links” into Google's search bar.
+Find resource pages by typing in “Keyword” + “helpful resources” or “keyword”+ “useful links” into Google's search bar.
 Identify the most relevant and send outreach emails.

 - Brand Mentions: You may be surprised how many websites mention your brand without linking back to you.
 Using BuzzSumo, you can identify shares of your content and ask for a backlink.